Create a cube and a cylinder

 Displaying multiple shapes

-If you tried calling output a second time, you will have noticed that is overwrites the previous call.
+If you tried calling show a second time, you will have noticed that is overwrites the previous call.
 For example:

 from openscad import *